mpyw/laravel-cached-database-stickiness/README.md

 - Make HTTP server to take over the database sticky state from the previous user's request within the last 5 seconds.
 - Make queue worker into referring to master by default.
-- Make queue worker into referring to slave by implementing `ShouldAssumeFresh` on your Queueable (jobs, listeners and mailables).
+- Make queue worker into referring to slave by implementing `ShouldAssumeFresh` on your Queueable (jobs, listeners, notifications and mailables).

 ## Diagrams